julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, March 12, 2025.
+Thursday, March 13, 2025.
 Quote of the day:

-> "Everyone enjoys doing the kind of work for which he is best suited." - Napoleon Hill
+> "It's a poor sort of memory that only works backwards," the Queen remarked." - Lewis Carroll